 Onsen water is often thought to have healing powers according to its mineral properties.
 Senshitsu, or Onsen water quality differs from location to location of Onsen in each resort area.

-To receive the full benefit of the healing powers of the hot spring water on you body, it is better not to wash your body by shower or hot water after getting out of the tub.
+To receive the full benefit of the healing powers of the hot spring water on you body, it is better not to wash your body by a shower or hot water after getting out of the tub.
 But, remember, please check with the staff at the Onsen about the effects of the minerals on your body.
+Some spring water is too strong to the skin, that should be washed away from your body.

 Here is a relaxation tip: rest your body completely for at least 30 minutes after taking Onsen.
 You will feel rejuvenated and ready for more travel in Japan.